jimfhahn/RecSys-Challenge-2018-main-track/generate-rec.md

 ```

-# Sysetem Memory Flags
+# System Memory

-## The system has 128G of RAM.
-To train the model in this track the following memory flags were used:
+## To train the model in this track the following memory flags were used:

 ```
 pio train -- --conf spark.network.timeout=10000000 --master local --driver-memory 128G --executor-memory 128G --conf spark.executor.heartbeatInterval=10000000